St. Anne Hospital

 As part of Virginia Mason Franciscan Health, one of the largest health care systems in the Seattle-Tacoma area, St. Anne Hospital provides expert care for people throughout the region.
 Here you’ll find:

 - A comfortable Family Birth Center with personalized care and experienced providers

-- CHI Franciscan Cancer Care at St. Anne, a comprehensive cancer center
+- Virginia Mason Franciscan Health Cancer Care at St. Anne, a comprehensive cancer center

 - A full range of services for orthopedic and joint care

 - Stroke care which bears the seal of The Joint Commission, naming St. Anne Hospital as a Primary Stroke Center